AbrialStha/MyBlog-backend/Readme.md

 ## Routes

-The routes are layout is preety simple, it is similar to the routes in express-generator
+The routes are preety simple, it is similar to the routes in express-generator

 ```
 import { Router } from "express";